mariamkopaleishvili1/TeamA-DDIT-2026/deliverables/project_charter_template.md

 Write three versions and select one:

-- Version A:
-- Version B:
-- Version C:
-- Selected version and reason for selection:
+- Version A: How should a Georgian fintech prediction‑market startup design and launch a Polymarket/Kalshi‑style event‑trading platform while navigating Georgia’s financial, gambling, and digital‑asset regulations?
+- Version B: How should TBC Bank or Bank of Georgia enter the prediction‑market space—or partner with a startup—to capture emerging demand for event‑based financial products while controlling regulatory and reputational risk?
+- Version C: How should a new prediction‑market operator position itself in Georgia to achieve rapid user adoption and regulatory approval while maintaining financial sustainability and avoiding classification as gambling?
+- Selected version and reason for selection: Selected version: Version A - How should a Georgian fintech startup launch a Polymarket/Kalshi‑type prediction‑market product in Georgia in order to achieve regulatory approval, attract early users, and reach sustainable scale while managing legal, reputational, and platform‑risk constraints?
+This phrasing is specific (focuses on a Georgian startup modeled after Polymarket/Kalshi), answerable within the semester (regulatory review + market sizing + product design), consequential (mistakes could make the product illegal or unviable), and contested (reasonable analysts disagree on where prediction markets should sit legally and operationally).

 ### Why this question matters

-- What happens if the client gets the answer wrong:
+- What happens if the client gets the answer wrong: The product could be classified as illegal gambling, resulting in immediate shutdown and fines.
+The venture could be denied licensing by the National Bank of Georgia, preventing launch entirely.
+The platform could attract the wrong type of users (speculators, arbitrage bots) and fail to build trust.
-- What is at stake financially:
+- What is at stake financially: Failure to meet compliance standards could block payment‑provider integrations, eliminating the platform’s ability to earn transaction fees.
-- What is at stake competitively:
+- What is at stake competitively: Georgia currently has no major prediction‑market operator, so the first compliant mover could secure dominant network‑effects and user liquidity.

 ---